mmbman/Katagiri/1987-04-10-Platform-Sutra-Talk-5.md

 So all become one.

 > “If people of the Great Vehicle, the Most Superior Vehicle, hear *The Diamond Sutra*, their minds open up, awaken, and understand.
-They then know that their original nature itself possesses the wisdom of Prajna.
+They then know that their original nature itself possesses the wisdom of Prajñā.
 Because they themselves use this wisdom constantly to contemplate and illuminate, they do not rely on written words.

 So very naturally, people who have wisdom can continue [to] practice emptiness – liberation, emancipation.